Mingyuan03/tp/docs/UserGuide.md

 ![img_5.png](img_5.png)

-Examples:
+Example:
 * `advapp ij/1 ia/2` advances the 2nd application for the 1st job by one round (if it exists).

 ### Viewing job details: `viewjob`

-Displays a sidebar that shows the job title abd the number of applicants for that job.
+Displays a sidebar that shows the job title and the number of applicants for that job.
 It also shows the distribution of applicants across different interview rounds in a bar chart, and the skills required for the job.

 Format: `viewjob INDEX`